RedTurtle/collective.navigationtoggle/README.rst

 Scope of this product is to make possible an expand/collapse feature in Plone navigation(s) portlet without any modification to the navigation code itself, or any needs to override its features.

-This product *is not* a new navigation portlet, is just a Javascript add-on that rely on native Plone's `jQuery`__ support.
+This product *is not* a new navigation portlet, is just a JavaScript add-on that rely on native Plone's `jQuery`__ support.

 __ http://jquery.com/